Lots of our members choose to learn with Leonardo English because they want to be able to have natural conversations with native English speakers.

 Again, shadowing helps teach English because you get to practice it together with audio from a native speaker.
 You get a sense of which words are stressed and which are not by actually stressing them or not.

-Is shadowing effective?
+Is the shadowing technique effective?

 Yes, shadowing is great for developing speaking fluency in English, especially the physical aspects of fluency like pronunciation, prosody, and rhythm.